AstroLaureate/AstroLaureate.github.io/_people/Tiarna_Stehr.md

 # Biography

-Tiarna is the Admministration Assistant helping Hayley and Tamara and the laureate team with the day to day running.
+Tiarna is the Administration and Engagement Assistant helping Hayley and Tamara and the laureate team with the day to day running.
 Office hours Monday and Friday 8.00am - 4.00pm.